 - You'll be placed on the Search page, where you'll see all conversations related to that search query.
 Click the Save search link to save this search:

 - Add a title for this saved search, then click Save search:

 Note: For instructions on sharing searches, see Sharing saved searches.

 - To view a list of your saved searches at any time, click on the search box.

 You can change the title and sharing status of a saved search at any time.
 The original search query remains the same.
 If you need to change the query, we recommend creating a new search and saving that.

-Note: Any user can edit a search they have created.
-Administrators and Owners can edit any shared search, no matter who created it.
+Note: A user can only edit searches they have created.
+Administrators can edit any shared search, no matter who created it.

 - At the top of the list of search results, click the pencil icon to edit this search:

 - From here, update any necessary field.
 Click Update Saved Search: